The journey and challenges of changing your role and company

 Interviews can be intimidating for most people.
 However, it is always worth reminding yourself that you are interviewing the company to make sure they are a good fit for you, just as they will be.
 If you have taken time to consider what you want, applied for the roles that suit your skillset and have prepared by researching the company as best you can, then you will be in a good place to interview.

-You need to understand and establish some points that relate to the value you add against the job specification - how you can deliver this succinctly and allow your personality to shine through.
+You need to understand and establish some points that relate to the value you add against the job specification - how you can deliver this succinctly and allow your experience and skills to shine through.

-On a final note, one of the common questions at the moment is what to wear to an interview post-pandemic.
-Nothing has changed in this respect – you can never be overdressed for an interview, so err on the side of caution and dress smartly, regardless of whether this is an in-person interview or a video conference.
+On a final note, what to wear for your interview - particularly if you have no idea whether there's a dress code and haven't visited the office.
+We would always advise candidates to err on the side of caution and dress smartly, regardless of whether this is an in-person interview or a video interview.

-Through using an experienced recruiter, you mitigate the risk of low ball offers (one that is deliberately too low) and have a trusted, highly skilled consultant to negotiate that on your behalf.
+By using an experienced recruiter, you mitigate the risk of lower offers and have a trusted, highly skilled consultant to negotiate that on your behalf.
 This way you know you have received the best offer possible.

 Handing in your notice is never easy but the best course of action is to clearly explain your reasons to your manager.
 When your company realises you are leaving for the same reasons that you had addressed previously, and they understand that the new role offers you those solutions, they should accept that there is nothing that can be done.
 Alternatively, they may realise that they should have corrected any issues before you got to this stage.